magicalyak/pocketmine/README.md

 ### To create the docker container:

-    docker create -p 19132:19132/udp --name pocketmine magicalyak/pocketmine
+    docker create -it -p 19132:19132/udp --name pocketmine magicalyak/pocketmine

 This creates the container.
 You may want to add --restart=unless-stopped or map volumes like below.
+You also need the -it command otherwise you can't interact with the console for minecraft.

 This creates a new container from the repository, names the container "pocketmine", downloads the latest development build of pocketmine, and maps the ports for client access to the local host.
 This is not recommend as you will lose your configuration file when the container stops and starts.